adityaramki/adityaramki/README.md

 # Hello!
 I'm Aditya Ramakrishnan!!! 👋

 I am a sophomore studying computer science at Michigan State University.
-Please do check out my [coding portfolio](https://adityaramki.netlify.app/) and fill out the contact form for any collaboration inquiries!
+Please do check out my [coding portfolio](https://adityaramki.netlify.app/) (for the best experience view on a computer) and fill out the contact form for any collaboration inquiries!

 ## Current Endeavours  💻
 - Interning at Humana as a Software Engineer Intern in Enterprise AI